Idioms for IELTS Speaking Test 2024

 Every language has a different way of expressing things.
 People tend to use specific word combinations with an underlying meaning unfamiliar to various people.
 In English, such expressions are called idioms and phrases.

 If you’re aiming for a higher band score in IELTS, you need to focus on improving your vocabulary and using idiomatic language effectively.
 This is because the speaking section of the IELTS exam is evaluated based on your lexical resource.
-You must demonstrate your ability to use less common words and IELTS idioms to establish the proper placement and style.
+You must demonstrate your ability to use less common words and idioms for IELTS to establish the proper placement and style.
 So, how would one use idioms during a speaking test?
-More importantly, how do you practice phrases for IELTS?
+More importantly, how do you practice idioms for IELTS speaking?

 Here is a detailed guide on idioms to use for IELTS speaking.
 The sections below also contain the commonly used expressions with examples and tips to practice using them during the test.